 Another downside of heirloom tomatoes is that they can be more susceptible to disease than hybrids.
 This is because they haven’t been bred for disease resistance like hybrids have.

 Prone to cat facing and strange appearance

 Some heirloom varieties are prone to cat facing, which is when the fruit doesn’t develop properly and has deformities.
 Heirlooms can also be more variable in appearance than hybrids, which some gardeners find unappealing.

 Popular heirloom varieties

-Heirloom tomatoes have been passed down through generations for their unique flavors and characteristics.
+Heirloom tomatoes have been passed down through generations for their unique flavours and characteristics.
 There are many different varieties to choose from, each with its own distinct traits.

-- The Brandywine tomato has a rich, sweet flavor and can grow to be quite large.
+- The Brandy wine tomato has a rich, sweet flavour and can grow to be quite large.

-- Green Zebra tomatoes have a tart flavor and green stripes on their skin.
+- Green Zebra tomatoes have a tart flavour and green stripes on their skin.

 - The Cherokee Purple variety features dark, almost black skin and has a sweet, smoky taste.

-- Another favorite is the Yellow Pear tomato, which is small in size but packs a tangy punch.
+- Another favourite is the Yellow Pear tomato, which is small in size but packs a tangy punch.

 No matter your preferences, growing heirloom tomatoes can add delicious variety to your summer salads and dishes.
 So why not take a chance on one of these beloved varieties and see what makes them so special?

 Popular hybrid varieties

 These tomatoes are specially bred for traits such as disease resistance, high yield, and optimal flavour.